karmaniverous/npm-package-template-ts/README.md

 Just run `npm run release` and the following will happen:

 - ESLint will lint your code.
-- Mocha will execute your tests and NYC will assess code coverage.
-Open `coverage/index.html` to see the results.
+- Vitest will execute your tests and assess code coverage.
+Open `coverage/lcov-report/index.html` to see the results.
 - Rollup will bundle your code.
 - TypeDoc will generate & commit your API documentation.
 - ReleaseIt will create a release on GitHub and publish your package to NPM.